 Adela Pinch received her BA from Yale University and her PhD from Cornell University.
 She is a specialist in eighteenth and nineteenth century British literature, with a particular focus on the relations between literature and philosophy.
 She is the author of two books, Strange Fits of Passion: Epistemologies of Emotion, Hume to Austen (Stanford University Press, 1996), and Thinking About Other People in Nineteenth Century British Writing (Cambridge University Press, 2010), The Location of Experience: Victorian Women Writers, the Novel and the Feeling of Living (forthcoming, Fordham University Press, 2024), as well as numerous articles on eighteenth and nineteenth-century British literature and culture.
-Her work has been supported by the National Endowment for the Humanities and the Center for Advanced Study in the Behavioral Sciences, and she is a 2017 recipient of both a Radcliffe Institute for Advanced Studies Fellowship and a Guggenheim Fellowship.
+Her work has been supported by the National Endowment for the Humanities and the Center for Advanced Study in the Behavioral Sciences, and she was a 2017 recipient of both a Radcliffe Institute for Advanced Studies Fellowship and a Guggenheim Fellowship.

 At the University of Michigan, Adela Pinch’s teaching has been honored with numerous grants and awards, including a University Undergraduate Teaching Award; a John Dewey Award for Undergraduate Teaching from College of Literature, Science, and the Arts; and an English Department Excellence in Undergraduate Teaching Award.